maxtaco/tamejs/README.md

 statements are converted to anonymous JavaScript functions written in continuation-passing style.
-Then, `await` blocks just grab those continuations, store them away, and call them when the time is right (i.e., when all relevant defers have been fulfilled).
+Then, `await` blocks just grab those continuations, store them away, and call them when the time is right (i.e., when all relevant deferrals have been fulfilled).

 For example, the simple program: